alfred-exe/pyGPT/README.md

 ## Getting started
 An access token is required for this package to run correctly.
 You can get yours [here](https://chat.openai.com/api/auth/session) or open the [chat.openai.com](https://chat.openai.com) webpage, access the developer console, and get the token from `Application` -> `Cookies` -> `__Secure-next-auth.session-token`.

-Below is a basic example that will create an infinitely looping conversation.
+Below is a basic example that will let you converse with ChatGPT as much as you'd like.
 ```py
 from pyGPT_api import AI